Diego Coruña, at your service.

 Needless to say, I love travelling.
 I’ve been out of the country as a child, but the first overseas journey that really sparked my interest in seeing more of the world was a 2007 trip to Singapore.
 Since then, I’ve gone on at least one foreign adventure every year.
 You can learn more about this side of me here and here.

 What’s my job, you ask?
 Let’s not talk about what I do for a living.
-This is my happy place, after all – so let’s keep things happy. (~‾⌣‾)~
+As a matter of personal policy, the stress of the daily grind stays behind in the office every time I clock out.
+This blog is my happy place, after all – so let’s keep things happy. (~‾⌣‾)~

 Now then, what else?
-I’m from the Philippines, I don’t like seafood, I’m a railfan (with a particular interest in Japanese trains), I’m an anime and manga enthusiast (though not as obsessive as I used to be in my student years), I’m a sworn enemy of selfies (so don’t expect to see my face in any of the pictures here), and … well, that’s all I can think of at the moment.
+I’m from the Philippines, I don’t like seafood, I’m a railfan (with a particular interest in Japanese trains), I’m an anime and manga enthusiast (though not as obsessive as I used to be in my student years), I’m a sworn enemy of selfies (so don’t expect to see my face in any of the pictures here), and … well, that’ll do for the moment.
 Moving on…

 WHERE HAVE YOU BEEN?